ernest-bruce/human-internet/free_humanity/free_humanity.md

 after ending the chat, Mirai checks with eir social·assistant to see thoughts from eir aggregate social·community, which comprises family, friends, some professional groups, and the nuclear·fusion community of engineers and researchers
 · sie also allows content from a few social·agents into her social·timeline
 · sie sees an anniversary from eir aunt, some pictures at a beach from eir cousin, and a cute picture of Robin’s dog
-· bellow that, embedded in an recommendation from the First·Logos social·agent, sie sees an ad for beds on sale at a local furniture·store
+· bellow that, embedded in a recommendation from the **First·Logos** social·agent, sie sees an ad for beds on sale at a local furniture·store
-· Mirai uses First·Logos because it provides sie content that sie always finds pertinent to eir situation (even though sie shares the same personal·information with the five social·agents sie uses)
+· Mirai uses First·Logos because it provides sie content that sie always finds pertinent to eir situation
 · Mirai smiles when sie thinks back to when eir mom told her that people used to get all kinds of ads from companies directly on their social·timelines
 · “how rude!” sie thinks
 · despite First·Logos’s recommendation, Mirai is not ready to make a direct connection with the furniture·store, but sie schedules a visit for the next day, after work

-later that evening, Mirai asks eir wall to take her to Amulet, which is a virtual·reality environment where all kinds of people from many corners of the world relate and interact with each other in real time
+later that evening, Mirai asks eir wall to take her to Amulet, which is a virtual·reality environment where all kinds of people from many corners of the world relate and interact with each other in real·time
 · people are depicted using avatars representing the real persons behind them
 · even though the environment is virtual, the people in it are real
 · Amulet is not a game but a place where people connect and socialize
-· people engage in activities that are possible only in a synthetic environment (such as flying from the heights of Mount Everest to the depths of the Mariana Trench in five minutes
+· people engage in activities that are possible only in a synthetic environment, such as flying from the heights of Mount Everest to the depths of the Mariana Trench in five minutes
 · Mirai enjoys eir time in Amulet, where sie spends about an hour each day before going to bed, no matter how tired sie might be, meeting people and learning about different cultures and experiences
 &nbsp;
 &nbsp;